bengbengle/uniswap-v2-rep/@uniswap/token-lists/README.md

 This package includes a JSON schema for token lists, and TypeScript utilities for working with token lists.

-The JSON schema represents the technical specification for a token list which can be used in a dApp interface, such as the Uniswap Interface.
+The JSON schema represents the technical specification for a token list which can be used in a dApp interface, such as the Statfish Swap.

 ## What are token lists?